Medical Weight Management with GLP-1 Medications

 - Metabolic lab work — HbA1c, lipid panel, kidney and liver function, fasting insulin

-- Direct physician access — call, text, or email your physician with questions between visits
+- Responsive communication — message your physician with questions between visits

 - Cash-pay medication pricing — prescribed and filled through a licensed pharmacy, with home delivery available